 - 8 Curry Leaves, chopped

-- 2-3 tbsp. chopped Kothimeera ~ Cilantro ~ Coriander Leaves
+- 2-3 tablespoon chopped Kothimeera ~ Cilantro ~ Coriander Leaves

-- 2 small Green Chilies, seeded and chopped (approximately 1 tsp)
+- 2 small Green Chilies, seeded and chopped (approximately 1 teaspoon)

 - 1 medium sized Garlic Clove